ChayaGreisman/slackiron-react-lifecycle/README.md

 ### Additional Files
+- `requests.js` has prepared and exported fetch requests for you.
+Make sure you're importing them and using them correctly.
+You shouldn't need additional ones unless you wanna get fancy and add some new features (totally encouraged).
 - `db.json` stores the data for our json-server.
 Check it out to make sure you know the format of the data.